-17.2.1 Based upon input from the department faculty through the process described in the department and college evaluation plans, the dean shall periodically evaluate the chair and meet with the chair to discuss the results of the evaluation.
-Based on

-- the evaluation, the dean and the department chair jointly develop performance goals.
+- 17.2.1 Based upon input from the department faculty through the process described in the department and college evaluation plans, the dean shall periodically evaluate the chair and meet with the chair to discuss the results of the evaluation.
+Based on the evaluation, the dean and the department chair jointly develop performance goals.
 If during the term of the appointment, the chair fails to fulfill responsibilities outlined in 17.3.1, the dean may remove the chair. - 17.2.2 In faculty review processes such as Post-Tenure Review, the teaching or librarianship, scholarly or creative activity, and service achievements of the chair will be assessed proportionally to the position appointment.
+The FTE of the chair is established by the reduction in teaching load as described in 22.5.4 of this Agreement.